amrit-das/custom_image_classifier_pytorch/README.md

 # Custom Image Training and Prediction API PyTorch
 Creating machine learning models, for object detection remains a challenge till date.
 This API is an opensource famework built with the help of PyTorch Framework.
 The API can be used for training models based on custom datasets.
 Its a ready to deploy platform to provide custom image training sets as input to a ResNet18 based transfer learning approach.
 Contributions are most Welcome as this repository is still under building.
 We are trying to add more and more features and make the work versatile.

+Dataset : Contains the training and testing datasets

+models : Contains the trained models/checkpoints

+Predict Image : This folder is used to store the image/video to be predicted

+main.py : To train the data

+predict.py : To predict from the trained model

 # Usage
 For training, put the training data in Dataset/train and testing data in Dataset/val and run the following code
 ```bash